pyhgf: A neural network library for predictive coding: Introduction

-The second important factor for a broader application of such networks to reinforcement learning studies and computational psychiatry, in particular, is the possibility to "\textit{observe the observer}" \parencite{Daunizeau2010} and infer parameters distributions of implied networks from observed decisions and behaviours.
-This implies that the framework should expose the resulting networks to optimization and sampling packages for inference on large datasets, for example for multilevel experimental designs like repeated measures or group comparisons.
-Performing inference over a set of parameters to inform learning profiles from behaviours requires another inversion of the model and the use of inference techniques like Hamiltonian MCMC sampling \parencite{Betancourt2017}, which require automatic differentiation of the likelihood function, which is not possible out-of-the-box in several programming languages.
+The second important limiting factor to a broader application of predictive coding neural networks in reinforcement learning studies and computational psychiatry, in particular, is the possibility to "\textit{observe the observer}" \parencite{Daunizeau2010} and thereby to infer parameters of implied networks from observed decisions and behaviours.
+This implies that a framework capable of this should expose the resulting networks to optimization and sampling packages for inference on large datasets, for example for multilevel experimental designs like repeated measures or group comparisons.
+However, performing inference over a set of parameters to inform learning profiles from behaviours requires another inversion of the model and the use of inference techniques like Hamiltonian MCMC sampling \parencite{Betancourt2017}, which require automatic differentiation of the likelihood function, which is not possible out-of-the-box in several programming languages.